Subject information

 Mathematics and Hebrew are delivered at approved School Centres around Melbourne.

-Classes in most subject areas are available after normal school hours (after 4:00pm), although this cannot be guaranteed.
+Subjects delivered at the University of Melbourne Parkville campus are available after normal school hours (after 4:00pm), although this cannot be guaranteed.
 Subjects with a practical component may require attendance during school hours or holidays.
 Extension Program students have priority access to classes when preferencing in MyTimetable.

 Please note that the timetable is likely to change between Semester 1 and Semester 2.